Krizsan0596/PyTubeDownloader/README.md

  ```
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
  ```
  Just open the link in your browser.
-The rest is pretty simple.
+The rest is pretty simple.*Make sure you copy the **whole link** not just the id.*